dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 {: .no_toc }

 - CDP Private Cloud solution requires direct integration with some 3rd party/external components.
-- For CDP Private Cloud solution with Openshift platform, the required external components are represented by the purple-coloured boxes as shown in the following diagram.
+- For CDP Private Cloud solution with Openshift platform, the required external components are represented by the purple-coloured components as shown in the following diagram.

 ![](../../assets/images/3partyocp.png)

-- For CDP Private Cloud solution with ECS platform, the required external components are represented by the purple-coloured boxes as shown below.
+- For CDP Private Cloud solution with ECS platform, the required external components are represented by the purple-coloured components as shown below.

 ![](../../assets/images/3partyecs.png)